blackferncreations/germankeycut/README.md

 ## Interface configuration

-Configure the relevant public and non-public interfaces according to their role within the wider system.
+Configure the relevant public and non-public interfaces according to their role within the wider structure.

 ## Implementation